aws-samples/amazon-keyspaces-examples/python/datastax-v3/elasticache/write-through-cache/README.md

 You should have the keyspace name and table name for your Amazon Keyspaces resource which you will provide on line 36 and line 37  of write_through_caching_sample/ks_redis.py respectively.

-Sample data can be found at write_through_caching_sample/resources/ and can be loaded using [CQLSH] (https://docs.aws.amazon.com/keyspaces/latest/devguide/bulk-upload.html) or [DSBulk] (https://docs.aws.amazon.com/keyspaces/latest/devguide/dsbulk-upload.html).
+Sample data can be found at write_through_caching_sample/resources/ and can be loaded using [CQLSH](https://docs.aws.amazon.com/keyspaces/latest/devguide/bulk-upload.html) or [DSBulk](https://docs.aws.amazon.com/keyspaces/latest/devguide/dsbulk-upload.html).

 ### Running the sample